.edge - Network Settings

 Device → Network Ports

-The table shows information about each network port including the link state, label, description, internal name, media interface, MAC address, IP address, IP assignment and subnet.
-Scroll to the right to view more information such as the link speed, switch name, etc.
+The table shows information about each network port including the link status, label, description, internal ID, media stream, link speed, MAC address, IP mode, IP address, subnet, default gateway, primary/secondary name servers and information about the network switch/VLAN.
+You may need to scroll right to view all of the information.